Hatunruna/krokodile/README.md

 Gamepad (360 controller)

 - LeftStick to move around
-- A Button to use your compass to be able to find any treasure
+- A to create an offspring with attributes of the parents
 - LB to switch beetwen two creatures
 - RB to sprint